Nontyphoidal Salmonella Infections

 The prognosis is usually good, unless severe underlying disease is present.

 Asymptomatic carriage is usually self-limited, and antibiotic treatment is rarely required.
-In unusual cases (eg, in food handlers or health care workers), eradication may be attempted with ciprofloxacin 500 mg po q 12 h for 1 mo.
+In unusual cases (eg, in food handlers or health care workers), eradication may be attempted with oral ciprofloxacin 500 mg every 12 hours for 1 month.
 Follow-up stool cultures should be obtained in the weeks after drug administration to document elimination of Salmonella.

 Preventing contamination of foodstuffs by infected animals and humans is paramount.
 Preventive measures for travelers also apply to most other enteric infections.